sigoden/argc-completions/README.md

 ./generate.sh mycmd
 ```

-If the cli is wirtten with clap, Use clap subcommand.
+If the cli is wirtten with clap, use clap spec.
 ```
 ./generate.sh --spec=clap mycmd
 ```